A Faster Protein Characterization Technique

 Developing biologics requires accurate protein characterization, but there hasn't been a reliable way to do this quickly in the past—until now.

 Using the Aura immunoassay, you can quickly pin-point potential instability issues in antibody therapeutics using a two-step fluorescent labeling technique for precise measurement.
 This multiplexed identification method facilitates faster detection and resolution of any stability concerns.
+Additionally, it complements other characterization methods to provide a comprehensive analysis of therapeutic stability.

 What’s more, Aura immunoassay discerns between two different antibodies (HIgG and BIgG), which is useful for antibody co-formulation applications and assessing drug product versus carrier protein aggregates.